swcarpentry/shell-novice/_episodes/04-pipefilter.md

 - "How can I combine existing commands to do new things?"
 objectives:
 - "Redirect a command's output to a file."
-- "Process a file instead of keyboard input using redirection."
 - "Construct command pipelines with two or more stages."
 - "Explain what usually happens if a program or pipeline isn't given any input to process."
 - "Explain the advantage of linking commands with pipes and filters."